 Tokyo: 1964/2020 Summer Games

-Tokyo, the capital of Japan, is center of the largest metropolitan area in the world.
-In this video, which was nominated for the AirVuz Drone Video of the Year Awards in the Cities category, contributor Big Head Greg takes us on an aerial tour of this hugely important city.
+Japan's capital Tokyo is center of the largest metropolitan area in the world.
+In this video, which was nominated for the Drone Video of the Year Awards in the Cities category, contributor Big Head Greg takes us on an aerial tour of this gigantic city.
 It is situated at the confluence of several rivers on the east coast of the island of Honshu (the largest of Japan's four main islands), at the head of Tokyo Bay on the Pacific Ocean.
 Tokyo hosted the 1964 Summer Olympics and will be hosting its second in 2020.

 Montreal: 1976 Summer Games